NCI-GDC/varscan-cwl/README.md

 ## For external users
+The repository has only been tested on GDC data and in the particular environment GDC is running in.
+Some of the reference data required for the workflow production are hosted in [GDC reference files](https://gdc.cancer.gov/about-data/data-harmonization-and-generation/gdc-reference-files "GDC reference files").
+For any questions related to GDC data, please contact the GDC Help Desk at support@nci-gdc.datacommons.io.

 There is a production-ready GDC CWL workflow at https://github.com/NCI-GDC/gdc-somatic-variant-calling-workflow, which uses this repo as a git submodule.